Corporate personhood: In the United States

 In a U.S. historical context, the phrase "corporate personhood" refers to the ongoing legal debate over the extent to which rights traditionally associated with natural persons should also be afforded to juridical persons including corporations.
 A headnote issued by the court reporter in the 1886 Supreme Court case Santa Clara County v.
-Southern Pacific Railroad Co. claimed to state the sense of the Court regarding the equal protection clause of the Fourteenth Amendment as it applies to corporations, without the Court having actually made a decision or issued a written opinion on that point.
+Southern Pacific Railroad Co. claimed to state the sense of the Court regarding the Equal Protection Clause of the Fourteenth Amendment as it applies to corporations, without the Court having actually made a decision or issued a written opinion on that point.
 This was the first time that the Supreme Court was reported to hold that the Fourteenth Amendment's equal protection clause granted constitutional protections to corporations as well as to natural persons, although numerous other cases, since Dartmouth College v.
 Woodward in 1819, had recognized that corporations were entitled to some of the protections of the Constitution.
-In Burwell v.
-Hobby Lobby Stores, Inc. (2014), the Court found that the Religious Freedom Restoration Act of 1993 exempted Hobby Lobby from aspects of the Patient Protection and Affordable Care Act because those aspects placed a substantial burden on the company's owners' free exercise of sincerely held religious beliefs.
+The corporate personhood holding in Southern Pacific Railroad Co. was dicta though, and the first ruling to establish corporate personhood as a matter of constitutional law was Pembina Consolidated Silver Mining Co. v.
+Pennsylvania, 125 U.S. 181 (1888), where Justice Stephen Johnson Field wrote for the Supreme Court that:

+The inhibition of the amendment that no state shall deprive any person within its jurisdiction of the equal protection of the laws was designed to prevent any person or class of persons from being singled out as a special subject for discriminating and hostile legislation.
+Under the designation of "person" there is no doubt that a private corporation is included.